A design lover’s guide to a long weekend in Sydney

 Paramount House Hotel is located at

 Start your design odyssey by booking into your digs, the Paramount House Hotel in inner city Surry Hills.
-The hotel occupies a 1940s brick building that formerly housed the Paramount Picture Studios and was renovated in 2018: a striking copper-screen now sits atop the original building, and the interiors are a divine mingling of old and new.
+The hotel occupies the former 1940s Paramount Picture Studios – it opened after renovation in 2018.
+A striking copper-screen now sits atop the original building and the interiors meld modern design with Japanese touches, such as wooden baths.
 You’ll need fuel for the day ahead, so pop into the industrial-chic Paramount Coffee Project on the ground floor.

 Two modern architectural masterpieces are close by – the striking double towers of One Central Park, the work of French architect Jean Nouvel; and the Frank Gehry-designed Dr Chau Chak Wing Building, part of the University of Technology’s Sydney campus.
 The former is famed for its vertical landscaping; the latter for its extraordinary brick-work.

-Wander back to George Street to The Old Clare Hotel, a classically styled 1930s Sydney pub that underwent a fabulous facelift and reopened in 2015.
-Keep walking down Kensington Street to find the cheap Asian eats of Spice Alley, as well as a number of fantastic eateries from tapas-style Paripe to contemporary Korean at Jung Sung.
+Wander back to George Street to The Old Clare Hotel, a former 1940s Sydney pub that underwent renovations and reopened as a hotel in 2015 – it also has an on-site restaurant, Longshore, serving contemporary Australian dishes with a focus on local seafood.
+Keep walking down Kensington Street to find affordable eats in Spice Alley, as well as a number of fantastic eateries from tapas-style Paripe to contemporary Korean at Jung Sung

 Hop in a taxi or ride share, and zoom off to nearby Paddington, where impeccably renovated terrace houses rub shoulders with designer boutiques.
 Wander along the main drag, Oxford Street, then detour down picturesque thoroughfares such as William Street.